The answer is clear, and it will be a complicated way.

 Let’s review the following:

-- We also see that with the change, the information analysis is affected as some data is no longer available.
-For example, some of the metrics that are currently consulted in the Universal Analytics properties, those related to cookies, will not be available in the new properties.
+We also see that the change affects the information analysis as some data is no longer available.
+For example, some metrics currently consulted in the Universal Analytics properties, those related to cookies, will not be available in the new properties.

-Let’s now add another drawback that we mentioned at the beginning: there is a break in the data history; when we configure a new GA4 property, data collection starts from scratch, which means that we will not have a data history with which to make comparisons.
+Let’s now add another drawback we mentioned at the beginning: there is a break in the data history; when we configure a new GA4 property, data collection starts from scratch, which means that we will not have a data history to make comparisons.

 Add to all this the common complaint among marketers: GA4 seems to be designed for enterprise-level users rather than smaller businesses, and we could be looking at the possibility that Google wants to move away from the SMB website analytics market due to the endless privacy issues it continues to face, and move towards being an analytics software for large enterprises.